alecsandergr/estrutura-ws-101/steps.md

 # - main and development dependencies interactively
 ```

-After the definitions a new file `pyproject.toml` is created with all the the configurations for your project.
+After the definitions a new file `pyproject.toml` is created with all the the configurations for your project and you can use `poetry shell` to use your brand new environment.